 The Royal Military Academy is a collection of Grade II listed buildings and a local landmark for Woolwich.
 Following the purchase of the site from Defence Estates proposals were prepared to refurbish the buildings and convert them into residential units.

 A sequential phased development programme has seen the construction of new apartment blocks and an extra-care home to the rear of the site.
-Construction and refurbishment works commenced in 2008 and the final phases of development are due for completion in 2017.
+Construction and refurbishment works commenced in 2008 and the final phases of development completed in 2019.

 The new buildings have been sensitively designed to reflect and enhance the unique character of the site – new and old stand next to and complement each other.
 In collaboration with English Heritage, the existing historic buildings are being carefully refurbished to create a mix of apartments, duplexes and town houses within the retained structures.